muireall/github.io/content/acx.md

 > Overall, I thought this book showcased some really neat results, had some good economics in it, and was very readable, but I didn't come out of it feeling like its thesis was very proven.

-Alexander avoids embracing the thesis in his review and doesn't touch questions of race or eugenics{% note() %} although he does throw in a pair of links to early HBD blogger "La Griffe du Lion" {% end %}, but the commenters (including, prominently, Steve Sailer) are predictably less shy.
+Alexander avoids embracing the thesis in his review and doesn't touch questions of race or eugenics,{% note() %}although he does throw in a pair of links to early HBD blogger "La Griffe du Lion"{% end %} but the commenters (including, prominently, Steve Sailer) are predictably less shy.

 It's plausible that Alexander gained confidence in *Hive Mind* in the seven ensuing years but has not made the time to update his evaluation.
 It's also consistent with a strategy of spreading "the good parts of Reactionary thought" without staking his own credibility on it.